 - Pharmacology: the effects drugs have on the body

 - Biochemistry: the study of chemical processes in living organisms

 - Neuroscience: the study of the central and peripheral nervous systems

 Dr. Yvonne Mbaki talks about Biomedical Sciences at the Malaysia Campus.

-The Department of Biomedical Sciences is the perfect place to gain the knowledge and skills for a rewarding career in the industry or academia.
+Studying Biomedical Sciences provides you the perfect platform to gain knowledge and skills for a rewarding career in industry or academia.

-Graduates from the Department of Biomedical Sciences are exposed to a wide variety of careers ranging from medical research to pharmaceuticals and academia.
+Graduates from the Biomedical Sciences programme are exposed to a wide variety of careers ranging from medical research to pharmaceuticals and academia.
 Many students also progress to postgraduate research degrees, while others go on to medical writing, patent work and drug discovery.

 An education at the University of Nottingham means that you will find all the right ingredients for a world-class education.
 Not only will you be studying at one of the world’s very best universities, but the Division of Biomedical Sciences itself also has a reputation for powerful, research-informed teaching.